 Through our education programs — Verizon Mobile Learning Academy and the Verizon Innovative App Challenge — we are using mobile technology to increase student achievement and interest in STEM.

-We’re engaging students through app development programs.
-These rich, project-based learning experiences foster critical thinking skills, entrepreneurship and offer a hands-on way to expose students to STEM subjects.
+We’re engaging students through app development programs that help foster critical thinking skills, entrepreneurship and offer a hands-on way to expose students to STEM subjects.

 DISCOVER THE POCKET POLL APP

 The girls behind Pocket Poll, an app to raise awareness around political issues, talk about their experience in the Girls Who Code summer-long program and their newfound passion for computer programming.

 A NEW APPROACH

 Because of technology, Michael Brennan has transformed the way he teaches.
 Now, instead of lectures, his class works in small groups, giving kids new opportunities and confidence.